Skip to content

 def test_complete_code_generation_workflow(tmp_path):

-"""Test complete workflow from network to code."""
+"""Test the complete workflow from network to code."""

 # Load network

-net = Network("tests/fixtures/networks/test.dat")
+net = Network("tests/fixtures/sample_krome.dat")

 # Create code generator